allolib-s24/notes-EricM5/index.md

 #### Display and Play Minor Triads!

-The user can select between 12 different notes from where the minor triad starts.
-After, the user can attempt to play those notes.
-In this mode, the user has full access to the piano at any time and can reference how to play a specific one of these triads by holding down the corresponding key displayed above the piano to display the triad.
-Then the user can emulate it and learn minor triads!
+In this functionality, the system offers an interface for the user to select from 12 unique notes, which act as the commencement point for a minor triad.
+Following the selection, the user is enabled to play the associated notes.
+The system operates in a mode that provides the user with unrestricted access to the piano interface at all times.

+For assistance on playing a particular triad, the user can press and hold the key that corresponds to the one indicated above the piano interface.
+This action prompts the system to exhibit the chosen triad.
+The user can then mimic the displayed triad, thereby facilitating the learning of minor triads.
 #### Display and Play Major Triads!

-The user can select between 12 different notes from where the major triad starts.
-After, the user can attempt to play those notes.
-In this mode, the user has full access to the piano at any time and can reference how to play a specific one of these triads by holding down the corresponding key displayed above the piano to display the triad.
-Then the user can emulate it and learn minor triads!
+In this feature, the system provides an interface for the user to choose from 12 distinct notes, which serve as the starting point for a major triad.
+Once a note is selected, the user can proceed to play the corresponding notes.
+The system operates in a mode that grants the user unrestricted access to the piano interface at all times.

+For guidance on playing a specific triad, the user can hold down the key that matches the one shown above the piano interface.
+This action triggers the system to display the selected triad.
+The user can then replicate the displayed triad, providing a learning opportunity for understanding minor triads.
+### Game Mode 3: Learn Intervals

+This feature is currently under development.
+The system will display a note above the piano interface, and the user is required to select the corresponding key for one of the following intervals: major 2nd, major 3rd, perfect fourth, perfect fifth, major sixth, or perfect eighth.

+A practice mode is incorporated to assist users in rehearsing these distinct intervals.
+Following the practice, users can evaluate their proficiency in the test mode.

+### Game Mode 4: Free Play

+In this feature, the system provides an open-ended interface where the user is allowed to freely interact with the piano.
+This enables the user to create melodies and practice what they've learned.